vygr/ChrysaLisp/docs/CSCRIPT.md

-# C script expression compiler
+# C Script expression compiler

 The C script idea came along after I had started changing things over to use the new Lisp engine to replace the NASM assembler.
 Partly to show off the power